fundot/fundot/JIADOC.md

         Add 1 2.
         Add 1 2..
-This is a more preferring way of writing Jia code, because it seems to be more clear on what arguments we passed to a function.
+This is a more preferring way of writing Jia code, because it seems to be clearer on what arguments we passed to a function.

-Another example that demonstrates the above style is shwon below:
+Another example that demonstrates the above style is shown below:

     Add 1
         Add 1